Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps

 \item[b)] there are $0<\xi _1 <1$ and $K_2>0$ such that $||\func{N}^{n}(\mu )||_{S^{\infty }}\leq ||\mu ||_{S^{\infty }}\xi _1 ^{n}K_2$ $\forall \ \ \mu \in S^{\infty} $;

 \item[c)] $\func{P}\func{N}=\func{N}\func{P}=0$. \end{enumerate}

 \end{theorem}

-\begin{remark} We remark the "gap", $\xi$, for the map $F$ found in Theorem \ref{spgap}, is directly related to the coefficients of the Lasota-Yorke inequality and the rate of convergence to equilibrium of $F$ found before (see Remark \ref{quantitative}).
-More precisely, $\xi = \sqrt{\max \{\lambda , \beta _1\}}$.
+\begin{remark} The constant $\xi $ for the map $F$, found in Theorem \ref{spgap}, is directly related to the coefficients of the Lasota-Yorke inequality and the rate of convergence to equilibrium of $F$ found before (see Remark \ref{quantitative}).
+More precisely, $\xi =\max \{\sqrt{\lambda } ,\sqrt{\beta _{1}}\}$.
 We remark that, from the above proof we also have an explicit estimate for $K$ in the exponential convergence, while many classical approaches are not suitable for this. \end{remark}